We currently accept the large number of insurances listed below. If we are out of network with your insurance company, the cash rate will apply.

 Caresource - Caresource does not reimburse for refractions and we are not under contract with Superior Vision which is the vision services plan for Caresource.

-Humana Health Horizons Medicaid
+Humana Health Horizons Medicaid - this insurance does not reimburse for refractions;

 Molina